 - Is of Latino, African American, Native American or Asian American ancestry

 - Has close family members have type 2 diabetes, high blood pressure, or arteriosclerosis

 - Has had gestational diabetes

-- has has a history of high blood pressure, high blood triglycerides, low HDL cholesterol, arteriosclerosis (or other components of the metabolic syndrome)
+- Has a history of high blood pressure, high blood triglycerides, low HDL cholesterol, arteriosclerosis (or other components of the metabolic syndrome)

 - Has polycystic ovarian syndrome (PCOS)